 “Janowski achieves incandescence with his Berlin Radio orchestra”

 Marek Janowski has been Artistic Director of the Rundfunk-Sinfonieorchester Berlin since 2002 and, during his tenure, has built the orchestra into a world class ensemble.
-His Wagner opera cycle with the RSB in Berlin’s Philharmonie has captivated Berlin audiences, setting a new standard of performance in concertante opera.
-The cycle continues during the 12/13 season, with performances of the complete Ring Cycle in November 2012 and March 2013.
+His Wagner opera cycle with the RSB in Berlin’s Philharmonie captivated Berlin audiences, setting a new standard of performance in concertante opera.
+The cycle was brought to a close with performances of the Ring Cycle in November 2012 and March 2013.
+The complete cycle of the Wagner operas was recorded live on Pentatone.

-Marek Janowski is in demand as a guest conductor throughout the world, working in the USA with the San Francisco Symphony Orchestra, Cleveland Orchestra, Philadelphia Orchestra and in Europe with the Orchestre de Paris, the Orchester der Tonhalle Zürich, the Budapest Festival Orchestra and the NDR-Sinfonieorchester Hamburg.
-In January 2013, Janowski will return to the Orchestre Philharmonique de Radio France for the first time since his departure as Musical Director and will conduct two all-Wagner concerts.
+Marek Janowski is in demand as a guest conductor throughout the world, working in the USA with the San Francisco Symphony Orchestra, Cleveland Orchestra, Philadelphia Orchestra and in Europe with the WDR Symphony Orchestra Cologne, Frankfurt Radio Symphony Orchestra, Bamberg Symphony Orchestra, Orchestre de Paris, Vienna Symphony Orchestra, Budapest Festival Orchestra, Oslo Philharmonic Orchestra, and NHK Symphony Orchestra.
+In January 2013, Janowski returned to the Orchestre Philharmonique de Radio France for the first time since his departure as Music Director in 2000 to conduct two all-Wagner concerts.
+In February 2015, Marek Janowski will return to the Gürzenich Orchestra for 3 concerts, again for the first time since being Chief Conductor of the orchestra.

 Marek Janowski stepped back from the opera scene in the 1990s in order to concentrate on the great German symphonic repertoire.
 He now enjoys an outstanding reputation amongst the premier orchestras of Europe and North America and is recognised for his ability to create orchestras of international standing as well as for his interpretation of the core German repertoire.